Is Disability Insurance Taxable (Tax Deductible) in PA and NJ?

 Many of our clients frequently ask if disability insurance payments are tax deductible and if that income is taxable when received.
 Here, the attorneys of Young, Marr, and Associates provide an overview of the general inner workings of disability insurance for tax purposes.
 Many of our clients ask accounting questions in order to understand the implications of their legal decisions.
 We recommend that special attention be paid to the tax-related consequences of recommendations that can impact their lifestyle.

-The Pennsylvania and New Jersey social security disability lawyers at Young, Marr & Associates break down whether or not disability insurance is tax deductible.
+The Pennsylvania and New Jersey social security disability lawyers at Young, Marr, Mallis & Associates break down whether or not disability insurance is tax deductible.

 Overview of Disability Deductions

 Many people assume that disability benefits are deductible.
 However, this is only the case for certain types of state-sponsored insurance and private disability insurance.
 If after-tax income is used to pay for insurance premiums, you are likely to receive insurance income fully or partially tax-free; after-tax income refers to the money left in your paycheck after taxes are taken out.

 Here, we give a brief explanation of the types of disability insurance that are deductible.
 Keep in mind that every time you take a deduction, you need to look at the long-term implications of this deduction in terms of taxes.
 For some types of insurance, the deduction rests on the notion that taxes will be paid at the point the benefits are distributed.
 Moreover, even if your benefits are considered tax–free, there are instances when you have to pay taxes if the benefits exceed the premium.
 Nevertheless, we always encourage our clients to meet with a tax professional to go over the details of their situation.